 Connections, in reference to setting up your static, can mean everything from connecting gas, electric and water, to setting the van up on blocks and axel stands.
 This is all part of setting up your static caravan or holiday home, on the pitch.

-This refers to the surrounding area, usually raised, used for sitting out, or keeping plants on, or outdoor furniture.
-This is either made from wood, or UPVC, to match the caravan or park home.
+This refers to the surrounding area, usually raised, used for sitting out, or keeping plants on, or outdoor furniture. construction is usually constructed from wood, UPVC or steel.

 This is furniture that is built into the caravan, like benches for sitting on, tables bolted down, beds attached to the wall etc. The design of fixed furniture obviously is designed as part of the interior and can’t easily be moved.
-Free standing furniture in contrast to this can be removed, moved and even replaced, with ease.
+Free standing furniture can be removed, moved or replaced, with ease.

 Very similar to a lodge but used for residential use and built to BS3632 standards.
 Park homes are really a home from home, with everything you need, as well as light and space, and multiple full size rooms.

-A static caravan is a large size caravan, with interior rooms, designed to be parked up and left somewhere, as opposed to towed by a family or individual.
+A static caravan is a large sized caravan.
+This is in contrast to a towed caravan.
 Static caravans come with all the mod cons; heating, power shower, full sized kitchen etc

-Touring caravans are those vans with a tow-bar, which allows them to be freely towed with the family car.
+Touring caravans are vans with a tow-bar.
 These are perfect for those who enjoy being on the road, and visiting a range of different camp and caravan sites.
 Some holiday parks have allocated space for touring caravans, but not all.
 Names used to describe static caravans include; static, caravan, static caravan, holiday home, park home, or mobile home.
-A tourer, or a touring caravan is one that is a lot smaller, and towed with a car, ideal for those who prefer to move around visiting various places and caravan sites.
+A tourer, or a touring caravan is one that is a lot smaller, and towed with a car.
+Ideal for those who prefer to move around visiting various places and caravan sites.